 DISCUSSION:

-Forensic investigation of the potential role of recent cannabis use in transportation crashes or workplace mishaps would be aided by availability of a noninvasive measure that could assess recent use with reasonable accuracy.
+Forensic investigation of the potential role of recent cannabis use in transportation crashes or workplace incidentts would be aided by availability of a noninvasive measure that could assess recent use with reasonable accuracy.
 The current analysis suggests that pupillary light response, when paired with functional data analysis methods that leverage information from the full pupil response trajectory, has the potential to discriminate between participants who recently smoked cannabis and those with no history of recent use without needing pre-smoking data on pupillary light response.

-To show the utility of using functional data analysis methods, in predicting recent cannabis use, we compared the predictions from a functional logistic regression and traditional logistic regression model.
-While both models showed some predictive ability, the functional logistic regression model had a higher AUC indicating a better predictive ability of the model.
+To show the utility of using functional data analysis methods in predicting recent cannabis use, we compared the predictions from a functional logistic regression and traditional logistic regression model.
+While both models showed some predictive ability, the functional logistic regression model had a better predictive ability as indicated by higher AUC.
 This better predictive ability may stem from the information that is retained when modelling full pupil trajectories versus the information loss that occurs when aggregating information into single summary values used in the traditional logistic regression framework.
 Additionally, the functional logistic regression was plotted to depict where and how the patterns of recent use and no use groups differed significantly from each other.
 This plot showed two regions that were significantly different and corresponded to the point of minimal constriction and rebound dilation in typical pupillary light response trajectories.
 In the region of the point of minimal constriction, the model shows that less constriction is associated with higher odds of recently using cannabis, while in the region of rebound dilation, we see that less rebound dilation is associated with lower odds of recently using cannabis.
 This corresponds with previous evidence showing an effect of recent cannabis use on pupillary light response trajectories.
-However, the difference in predictive ability between the functional and traditional logistic regression were not statistically significantly difference, which may be due to data quality and instrumentation difficulties as discussed in the limitations section.
+However, the difference in predictive ability between the functional and traditional logistic regression were not statistically significant, which may be due to data quality and instrumentation difficulties as discussed in the limitations section.

 Additionally, FDA methods allow interpretable visualization and statistical comparison of the average pupil responses across cannabis use groups.
 We found significant differences in pupil response, after cannabis smoking or an equivalent rest period, between the occasional and no use groups for time periods that correspond to the point of minimal constriction.
 This difference remained significant when comparing the daily use and no-use controls but was not significantly different when comparing the daily use and occasional use groups.
 These differences may be due to more dynamic pupil movements in non-users compared to cannabis users.
 Taken together, this provides promising evidence that the pupillary light response trajectory may be a measure of recent cannabis use that has utility in individuals with different cannabis use histories.
 We were also able to model and visualize how pupil response trajectories change as time since cannabis smoking increases.
 As expected, the pupil response trajectories for the cannabis smoking group appear to approximate the average trajectory of the no-use group as the time since smoking increases, especially in the region of the point of minimal constriction; however, the slope of rebound dilation appears to remain distinct.
-These differences were not statistically significant, but this may be due to sample size and because the study was not designed to estimate these effects.
 The results were consistent with the hypotheses of differences in pupil light response by recent cannabis use, including frequent cannabis users, and a return to an average non-user trajectory with delayed test time.